f1337/linux-mint-dev-box/README.md

 Right-click the bottom panel > Modify Panel > Move Panel, then drag the panel to the top of the screen.

 ```
-sudo apt-get install cairo-dock
+sudo apt-get install docky
 ```

-After cairo-dock is installed and running, remove the task windows applet from the top panel.
+After Docky is installed and running, remove the task windows applet from the top panel.

 ## Install Synapse